Internectio/Locuscraft/README.md

 Here's what we do for comments: we give all users, say ten "tokens" per day.
 A token can be used to like or dislike a comment.
 This will encourage users to think more before they like or dislike a comment.
 I don't know how well this would solve groupthink, but seems like it would work.
 Community points could be awarded for highly rated comments.

 Now for posts: let users rate posts in various aspects on a scale of 1 to 5 stars.
 User's would have to rate *specific aspects* of the post rather than giving the post itself a single rating.
-This would help eliminate people liking or disliking for different reasons, and it would help users understand the quality of the post in different aspects, AND could help to sort/categorize posts based on different criteria.
+This would help eliminate people liking or disliking for different reasons, and it would help users understand the quality of the post in different aspects, *and* could help to sort/categorize posts based on different criteria.
 Taking an article as an example, the user could rate it in content, interest, relevance, writing quality, references, etc. There could be a dozen criteria to rate the article in, and not all users will want to do this all the time, so users would be able to rate as many criteria as they choose.
 To prevent abuse of the system, community points could not be awarded.
 Each criteria will receive an average rating based on all user ratings in that criteria.
 The post itself will receive a rating based on the average of it's criteria ratings.

 **Organization**